OxfordSemantic/AdvancedWorkshop/3_3-PropertyPaths/3_3-PropertyPaths.md

 Remember, as we are using cyclic logic (by the nature of recursive rules), we cannot use aggregates - we must make our recursive calculations with BIND.

+Be careful when writing rules like this, as if the data is cyclic, RDFox will end up in an infinite loop, forever adding one more!

 <br>
 <br>